Basic Needs

 Food Pantry

-Hygiene Products Programs 2024-25
+Hygiene Products Program

-Monday-Thursday, afternoons.
+Summer Quarter: Mondays 11am-1pm.
+Fall, Winter and Spring quarters: Monday-Thursday, afternoons.
 Pick up free hygiene products monthly while supplies last.
 Visit the food pantry in G Building Cafeteria to participate!

 Location and Hours